jborean93/PSWSMan/docs/en-US/about_PSWSManAuthentication.md

 The `-Authentication` parameter is limited to just `Basic`, `Kerberos`, `Negotiate`, or `CredSSP` while the `-AuthMethod` parameter also includes `NTLM` as an option.
 The `-AuthMethod` parameter takes priority over `-Authentication` if both are set.
-The default authentication method chosen in `Negotiate` which typically offers the best out of box experience but may require further system packages to be installed.
+The default authentication method chosen in `Negotiate` which typically offers the best out of box experience.
+It favours the system SSPI/GSSAPI library but on Linux it may fallback to the Devolutions provider if GSSAPI is not installed.

 # CREDENTIAL DELEGATION
 A common problem that is encountered with remote PSSessions is the lack of credential delegation on the default authentication methods.